-All entries will be pre-screened for eligibility by a selection committee.
+Entries will be pre-screened for eligibility by a selection committee.
 Not all entries will be programmed.
 Films must be submitted with English subtitles if the dialogue is in a language other than English.
-Films must have been completed after January 2015.
+Films must have been completed after January 2016.

-Submitters will be notified of entry status in early January 2017.
+Submissions will be notified of entry status by May 4, 2018.
 Decisions of the programmers are final.

-A special panel award the Premio Mesquite in the following categories:
+A special panel will choose CineFestival’s Premio Mesquite Awards in the following categories:

 Best Short Film

 Best Documentary Feature

 Films to be considered for competition will be determined by CineFestival programmers.